radio-aktywne/app-emipass/emipass/docs/docs/index.md

 # emipass

-Emission WebRTC to SRT passthrough 💨
+emission webrtc to srt passthrough 💨

 `emipass` is a [`Node.js`](https://nodejs.org) server that receives WebRTC audio stream and sends it